Destroyerrrocket/rustycpp/README.md

 # C++20ish preprocessor lexer written in Rust

+## Currently, a custom build of lalrpop is needed.
+I'll find a proper solution to this...

 This is a very simple and most certainly wrong lexer for preprocessing tokens of C++.
 This was not done with any major intents, it was simply to test Rust and its capabilities (I find learning by doing a lot more useful than just following tutorials).

 As a rust novice, I do not claim this to be of any quality.